rhoen/floppy-marketing/README.md

 ## Local preview

-Open `index.html` in a browser, or serve the directory with any static file server.
+Open `src/index.html` in a browser, or serve `src/` with any static file server.

-## Cloudflare Pages
+## Cloudflare Workers Static Assets

-- Framework preset: `None`
+This project is configured for Cloudflare Workers Static Assets through `wrangler.jsonc`.

 - Build command: leave blank
+- Deploy command: `npx wrangler deploy`
-- Build output directory: `.`
+- Assets directory: `src/`

-Do not use `npx wrangler deploy` as the Pages build/deploy command for this site.
-That command deploys a Cloudflare Worker, and Wrangler will fail unless the account has a `workers.dev` subdomain or explicit Worker routes configured.

-In Cloudflare Pages, leave the build command empty and let Pages publish the static files from the output directory above.
+Wrangler needs one public deployment target:

+- Register a `workers.dev` subdomain in Cloudflare, or
+- Add a custom domain/route for this Worker in Cloudflare and `wrangler.jsonc`.

+The current failure happens after assets upload because the account does not yet have a `workers.dev` subdomain and no Worker route is configured.

-Replace the placeholder video URL in `index.html` when the production video is ready.
+Replace the placeholder video URL in `src/index.html` when the production video is ready.